NYUJRA/AppSec3/README.md

 ## Introduction

-Right when you thought things couldn't get worse, your company decided to re-hire Shoddycorp's Cut-Rate Contracting again.
-They say that you've done a fantastic job cleaning up their code, and that they're sure you can handle whatever problems may occur in the next project.
-It seems they will never learn.

-Now that the web application is fixed and ready, your company wants it deployed in a scalable, reliable, and secure manner.
+You work for a company which develops a credit card processing application, but often hires contractors to develop components.
+Your company wants it deployed in a scalable, reliable, and secure manner.
 To do this, your company hired Shoddycorp's Cut-Rate Contracting to containerize your application, then deploy it in a way that ensures availability and security.
-What they delivered, as usual, falls quite short of the mark.
+What they delivered, falls quite short of the mark.

-Like last time, what Shoddycorp's Cut-Rate Contracting provided was a deployment that *almost* works.
+What Shoddycorp's Cut-Rate Contracting provided was a deployment that *almost* works.
 They containerized the application, the database, and an Nginx reverse proxy all in Docker.
 They then created Kubernetes yaml files to run these containers in a Kubernetes cluster, and configured them to talk to